The Marsh Fritillary is threatened, not only in the UK but across Europe, and is, therefore, the object of much conservation effort.

 The wings of this beautiful butterfly are more brightly patterned than those of other fritillaries, with more heavily marked races being found in Scotland and Ireland.
 The larvae spin conspicuous webs that can easily be recorded in late summer.

 The Marsh Fritillary was once widespread in Britain and Ireland but has declined severely over the twentieth century.
 The Marsh Fritillary populations are highly volatile and the species requires extensive habitats or habitat networks for its long term survival.
-It is now confined to the western side of Britain and Ireland.
+It is found in western Scotland centred on the Argyll area.

 Size and Family